SyedNaqiraza/Getting-and-Cleaning-Data-Course-Project/README.md

 Files in this repository
 1) Read.me ( This file generally tells us the instructions and guidelines of the repository )
 2) tidy_data.txt ( Contains Dataset )
-3) CodeBook.md (the code book, which describes the contents of the data set )
-4) run_analysis.R (the R script that was used to create the data set )
+3) run_analysis.R (the R script that was used to create the data set )